Mone12/liri-node-app/README.md

     1. Clone repo
     2. Run `npm install`

-### Commands
+### Usage

-Making sure you are in the liri file in the terminal you are able to choose between these four commands.
+Making sure you are in the liribot folder in the terminal, you are able to choose between these four Commands:

-* spotify-this-song
+ 1. `spotify-this-song`
+ 2. `concert-this`
+ 3. `movie-this`
+ 4. `do-what-it-says`

 > node liri spotify-this-song "Purple Rain"